Skip to main content

 LocalOperates on the user’s local machine or filesystemFilesystem, shell, local databases

 Some hosted connectors are Runlayer-managed — Runlayer hosts and runs the MCP server infrastructure for you.
+For details on local execution, proxying, setup, and local secrets, see Local MCPs.

 Adding a Connector Manually